Lisbegin/Code_WDFSR/README.md

 <br><br>

-# Training for SR: Reproduce or train on your Data
 The following commands train the Super-Resolution network using Normalizing Flow in PyTorch:
 ```bash
 source myenv/bin/activate                      # Use the env you created using setup.sh